drigos/genshin-garbage-collector/README.md

 _*Only artifacts matched by the selector will be filtered._
 _*Any artifact that don't match the selector will be preserved._

-It is possible to use a wildcard character to filter all artifacts, i.e. `*:*`.
+It is possible to use a wildcard character to select all artifacts for filtering, i.e. `*:*`.

 The actions will effectively filter the list of artifacts and can be as follows: